 Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

-Contents
+Table of Contents

 Formula:

-Example: If a apartment bought for 5,000,000 TL is rented for 25,000 TL per month → Annual rent = 300,000 TL → Payback = 5,000,000 ÷ 300,000 = ~17 years
+Example: If the monthly rent of an apartment bought for 5,000,000 TL is 25,000 TL → Annual rent = 300,000 TL → Amortization = 5,000,000 ÷ 300,000 = ~17 years

-2. General Market Overview in Antalya
+2. General Market Outlook in Antalya

 Antalya is one of Turkey's most dynamic real estate markets, driven by both domestic tourism and foreign investor demand.
 According to the December 2025 report:

-Average rent per m² (citywide): 231 TL/m²
+Average rent per m² (city-wide): 231 TL/m²

-Highest annual rent increase: Elmalı (%76,06) — December 2025 data
+Highest annual rent growth: Elmalı (76.06%) — December 2025 data

-Fastest appreciating district (sale price increase): Finike (%43,09) — October 2025
+Fastest appreciating district (sales price increase): Finike (43.09%) — October 2025

-3. District-by-District Detailed Analysis
+3. Detailed Analysis District by District

-The data below
+The following data

 📍 Akseki